-Career-Based Intervention: When entering the CTE program as freshmen, students will be initially enrolled into Career-Based Intervention (CBI) as an introduction to work-based learning.
-This four-year course serves as a "CTE Core" course and a jump-start to further learning in CTE Core Pathways.
-CBI includes instruction in applying life skills (year 1), managing life skills (year 2), and job/vocational skills (year 3).
-Taken at any time in a student's high school career, the fourth course of CBI allows students to turn in pay stubs from an off-site work experience up to 250 hours for 2 credits.
-CTE students enrolled in CBI may also take elective courses such as keyboarding or employability skills training.
-When students choose a CTE Core Pathway, they will continue to take CBI courses that focus on career and post-secondary readiness in conjunction with more specific pathway courses.
+As freshmen enter the CTE program, they are enrolled in the Career-Based Intervention (CBI) course to introduce them to work-based learning.
+This four-year program serves as a foundation to further learning in CTE Core Pathways.
+CBI comprises three years of instruction in life skills application, life skills management, and job/vocational skills.
+The fourth course of CBI allows students to submit pay stubs from an off-site work experience of up to 250 hours for 2 credits, and they can take elective courses such as keyboarding or employability skills training.
+CTE students can take CBI at any time during their high school career, and when they choose a CTE Core Pathway, they continue to take CBI courses that focus on career and post-secondary readiness along with more specific pathway courses.

-CTE Core Pathways: Focus schools offer four CTE Core Pathways of which students may choose one: Information Technology, Business Administration, Health Sciences, and Human Services.
-Each of these pathways includes workforce development courses and can lead to opportunities to earn industry-recognized credentials through a third party.
+Focus schools provide four CTE Core Pathways to students, including Information Technology, Business Administration, Health Sciences, and Human Services.
+Each pathway consists of workforce development courses and may lead to industry-recognized credentials through a third party.
+Students can select one pathway from the options available.
+Last year two core pathways were offered.